quacksouls/bitburner/doc/guide/hgw.md

 resources of world servers to hack a common target.

 Is the sequential batcher any better than the basic script `hack.js`?
-Let's define some basic terms.
+Let's define some terms.
 By _naive technique_ we mean a manager script that uses the basic script `hack.js` and pools the resources of world servers to hack a common target.
 The term _wbatcher technique_ refers to the sequential batcher as described in this section, where we pool the resources of world servers and use the HGW worker scripts to target a common server.
-[Experimental data](../../data/hgw/world.md) show that when hacking `n00dles`, the wbatcher technique requires nearly 3 hours to steal $100m whereas the naive technique takes about 42 minutes.
+[Experimental data](../../data/hgw/world.md) show that when hacking `n00dles`, the wbatcher technique requires nearly 3 hours to steal $100m, whereas the naive technique takes about 42 minutes.
 The situation is reversed when we target `joesguns`.
 The wbatcher technique requires about 1 hour and 2 minutes to hack
 $1b from `joesguns`, whereas the naive technique takes over 1 hour and 26 minutes.
-As regards the server `phantasy`, the naive technique requires about 2 hours less than the wbatcher technique to steal $10b fom `phantasy`.
+As regards the server `phantasy`, the naive technique requires about 2 hours less than the wbatcher technique to steal $10b from `phantasy`.
 The experiment shows that the naive technique outperforms the wbatcher technique whenever we are hacking `n00dles` or `phantasy`.
 However, if we want to hack `joesguns` then we should use the wbatcher technique.